SaltwaterC/ftp-get/README.md

 The codes are:

  * 1 - write stream failure
- * 2 - data socket information timeout
+ * 2 - NOT IMPLEMENTED in v0.3
  * 3 - data socket error
  * 4 - data socket timeout
  * 5 - command socket failure
+ * 6 - NOT IMPLEMENTED in v0.3
+ * 7 - command socket timeout
+ * 8 - SIZE command not implemented per RFC 3659
+ * 9 - could not get the data socket information
- * 6 - missing write stream at the end of the transfer
+ * 10 - wrong file size at succesful transfer